perrochon/gb/ROADMAP.md

 ### Future missions
 * Fly a cruiser to new system: cruisers
+* Invade enemy system and eradicate everything.
+Can do that without much AI, if I prepopulate with scheduler.
 * Build infrastructure: planetary effects
 * Play different races: Mission n could be getting another race up and running.